tani/docs/profile.md

 - **Masaya Taniguchi**, [Subjunctive Markers and Delimited Continuations](https://masaya.keybase.pub/slacs2019.pdf), Symbolic Logic and Computer Science, Kyoto, Japan, November.
 2019
 - **Masaya Taniguchi**, [Generic Framework to Uncross Dependency](https://masaya.keybase.pub/arob2020.pdf), 25th International Symposium on Artificial Life and Robotics, Beppu, Japan, January.
 2020

+and other local conferences.

 ## Teaching
+I have an experience to teach the formal language theories and undergraduated level mathematics.

 - Teaching assistant for "Formal Language and automata" (April.
 2019 - June.
 2019)
 - Teaching assistant for "Mathematics for Information Scientist" (June 2019 - August 2019)
 - Teaching assistant for "Formal Language and automata" (April.
 2020 - June.
 2020)
 - Teaching assistant for "Mathematics for Information Scientist" (June 2020 - August 2020)
 - Teaching assistant for "Formal Language and automata" (April.
 2021 - June.
 2021)
-- Teaching assistant for "Mathematical Logic" (April.
-2021 - June.
-2021)
+- Teaching assistant for "Algebra for Computer Scientist" (June 2021 - August 2021)

 ## Financial Support